Children under the age of 6 are FREE

 - The Sistine Chapel

-- Skip-the-line access to the Vatican Museums
+- Late Access, Skip-the-line admission and entrance to the Vatican Museums

 - Expert tour guide